- Project Architect:Gunther Kragler

-From the architect.
+Text description provided by the architects.
 A wooded bluff above the Cousins River estuary is the location for a high performance home in southern Maine.
 Sited in a clearing, to take advantage of solar gain, the south facing windows illuminate the open floor plan and natural light is filtered through the translucent glass of the custom casework in the living space.
 This integration of performance and aesthetics is characteristic of the Cousins River Residence.

 The pine forest dominates the view from the home and spindled vertical trees surrounding the site are a contrast to the low horizontal lines of the single level home.
 A covered walkway stretching between the house and garage helps connect the buildings to the landscape.
 The single level design offers aging in place capabilities with access to the screen porch, deck and walkway on the same level as the house.
 This approach fosters fluidity between spaces allowing freedom of movement from interior to exterior.